carmigab/IS23-AM08/README.md

 we feed forward and backpropagate a loooooot of times and we bing chilling.

 preferably we also want to save every k generations a json with the current configuration too.

+Note that to generate the moves we have to pick a random move and then
+compute also all its different permutations (to make it more realistic)

 ## Ideas for Future